Skip to main content

 Tomatoes are grown in a high tunnel on Peak of Abundance Farm.
 High tunnels can protect crops from high heat, winds, cold, and heavy precipitation.
 Credit: Brandon Gerard

-Brandon constructed high tunnels for protection against windstorms, extreme heat events, and early or late-season frosts.
+Brandon constructed high tunnels for protection against windstorms, extreme heat events, and unpredictable early or late-season frosts.
 High tunnels are plastic or fabric covered hoop structures that can be constructed at a lower cost than greenhouses.
 They can protect crops from sun, wind, excessive rain, and cold, and can be used to extend the growing season of plants.
 In addition, the sides of high tunnels roll up for increased ventilation on hot days.
 In a windstorm, the sides can be rolled down to prevent wind damage to crops.
 High tunnels have effectively protected his crops during windstorms and extreme heat.
-With the help of EQIP (Environmental Quality Incentives Program), Brandon bought the materials for the high tunnel and constructed the tunnels “rather easily.”
+With the help of EQIP (Environmental Quality Incentives Program), Brandon bought the materials for the high tunnel and easily constructed the tunnels.

 High tunnels can be covered with shade cloth to protect vulnerable root vegetables and leafy greens like carrots, spinach, and lettuce from sun and extreme heat.
 Brandon uses shade cloth on his tomato and cucumber house, and notes that it seems to work well in protecting his plants from sun damage.
 Shade cloth can also be used over hoops to protect individual rows of vegetables.
 Brandon implemented this practice in 2021 for leafy greens but says “it’s a ton of work for a crop that isn’t in the ground that long.”
 He says he “probably wouldn’t do it again” for those crops.